 Christine Hashemi is the Administrator for Pryor Johnson Carney Karr Nixon, P.C. in Greenwood Village, Colorado.
 She has worked in legal administration and human resources for 15 years, has been a member of the Mile High (Denver) Chapter of the Association of Legal Administrators for more than 10 years and currently serves as Vice President of the Chapter.

-Renee Mahovsky: The debate over the real value of the annual performance appraisal rages on.
-Human resources professionals will contend there is a need for a formal paper trail, because documentation is critical when making employment decisions like promotions, demotions and terminations.
+Renee Mahovsky: The debate over the real value of the annual law firm performance reviews and appraisals rages on.
+Human resources professionals will contend there is a need for a formal paper trail because documentation is critical when making employment decisions like promotions, demotions and terminations.
 I myself am not a big fan of the conventional “annual” review, yet I know there is more value in the process outside of the paper trail.
 The value is in the communication between the employee and manager.
 This dialogue, however, should be taking place more often than annually.
 Making time for more regular appraisals allows contributions to be recognized and ensures alignment with firm goals on the individual level.

-Performance reviews ideally should be ongoing and not a once-a-year event.
+Law firm performance reviews ideally should be ongoing and not a once-a-year event.
 Continuous feedback is important and preferred by employees.
-Everyone enjoys a pat on the back for a job well done, and being recognized formally.
+Everyone enjoys a pat on the back for a job well done and being recognized formally.
 Frankly, I think we also want to know when our performance is lacking.
 It may be hard to hear but that is how real growth happens, giving us the opportunity to improve.
 So focus on building employee strengths in addition to working on their weaknesses.

 One alternative approach to the traditional review is the “360-degree review.”
 In this process, an employee or manager receives feedback about his or her competencies from peers, supervisors, direct reports and even external customers.
 Obtaining constructive feedback from multiple sources, in addition to the traditional top-down evaluation, can provide for a more meaningful performance review.